niaapps/niaapps.github.io/niaapps-blog/_drafts/privacy.md

 #### Here are some things that you can do:
 > #### Use an ad blocker where you can

-Online on my laptop I have an adblocker on all the time.
-The only time I get targeted ads is when on social media ads as discussed above.
-You can even find specific ad blockers for sites like youtube, and on your phone, work around apps that circumvent ads (ex: YoutubeVanced by XDA developers on Android).
+When I'm online on my laptop I have an adblocker on all the time.
+The only time I get targeted ads is when I'm on social media apps on my phone as discussed above.
+You can even find specific ad blockers for sites like youtube, and for your phone: work around apps that circumvent ads (ex: YoutubeVanced by XDA developers on Android).
 There are developers out there who also believe in the right to be forgotten, and the right to privacy, it just takes a little searching.

 > #### Use private browsing mode